FaragSeif/emotion-detection/README.md

 Use the ```example.py``` file for sample code.

-To use the skin hue functionality properly, please refere to the image below for picking the correct Facemesh point, Facemesh points must be between 0 and 477.
+To use the skin hue functionality properly, please refere to the image below (or donwload ```face_mesh_point_assignment.png```) to pick the correct Facemesh point, Facemesh points must be between 0 and 477.
 ![Alt text](face_mesh_point_assignment.png)